 Ms. Ho has served at the highest levels of government, including senior positions in both the White House and the U.S. Department of Justice.
 As special assistant to the President, she was responsible for briefing the President on a wide range of legal issues.
 As counselor to the Attorney General, she oversaw the Justice Department's homeland security and immigration enforcement efforts on behalf of the Attorney General.
 She also served as a law clerk to Justice Sandra Day O'Connor of the U.S. Supreme Court and Judge Jacques L. Wiener Jr. of the U.S. Court of Appeals for the Fifth Circuit.

 In private practice, she successfully represented former high-ranking U.S. and foreign government officials in federal court and counseled U.S. Senators and Presidential candidates on a variety of legal issues.
-She also regularly advises the Texas Supreme Court and other members of the state judiciary as a member of the Texas Judicial Council, a gubernatorial appointment requiring Senate confirmation.
+She also regularly advises the Texas Supreme Court and other members of the state judiciary as a member of the Texas Judicial Council.
+Governor Rick Perry appointed Ms. Ho to the Texas Judicial Council in 2008 and then reappointed her in 2013.
 Her practice spans a wide range of matters, including federal preemption, First Amendment, RICO, antitrust, punitive damages, class actions, and labor and employment.

 Ms. Ho is admitted to practice in Texas and the District of Columbia and before the U.S. Court of Appeals for the Federal Circuit; the U.S. Courts of Appeals for the Second, Third, Fourth, Fifth, Sixth, Eighth, Ninth, Eleventh, and District of Columbia Circuits; the U.S. District Courts for the District of Columbia and the Northern, Southern, and Western Districts of Texas; and the U.S. Supreme Court.

 - University of Chicago Law School, 2000, J.D., With High Honors